 When you hear the words fine oriental dining you might not automatically think of Scotland, but the chefs at The Cotton House truly pull it off.
 Offering a pretty extensive menu, you won’t be left wondering what to order here.
 Just try it all.

-Tattu specialises in fusing traditional flavours, modern cooking methods and uniquely exquisite presentation for one of the most intriguing dining experiences in London.
+Tattu specialises in fusing traditional flavours, modern cooking methods and uniquely exquisite presentation for one of the most intriguing dining experiences in Leeds.
 Not only does the food look great, but it tastes even better.
 As if that were possible.

 If you’re touring Italy but feeling like a taste of China, look no further than Maoji Street Food in Milan.
 With its impressive decor and high-quality service, you’d expect nothing less than some of the most delicious Chinese food in Europe.
 Consistency is key here, with numerous visitors noting that Maoji is great every single time they visit.